goshevs/ifeats/README.md

 1. With a dataset loaded in memory

-`ifeats` retrieves the empirical correlation matrix and marginal distibutions of the levels of every item, and then conducts the core simulation.
+`ifeats` retrieves the empirical correlation matrix and marginal distibutions of the levels of every item (if not provided by the user), and then conducts the core simulation.

 `propmiss` can be specified as: